kuzmicheff/vinyl-record-exchanger/README.md

 ## Class overview

+0. *Member* is an individual who has an established account in the community.
+0. *Community* is the list of all community members.
+It is used to identify existing members using the app over multiple sessions.
 0. *Credit* is the currency used for all transactions within the app.
 Credits are assigned the decimal type with rounding to two digits.
 0. *Wallet* is the container which stores and updates the member's balances in credits.
 0. *Rating* is the average of all ratings received as a buyer or seller.